akildunne/drink-up/README.md

 #### PostMVP

-- Add second API for drink ID
 - Choose cocktail by name/image and have cocktail pop up on new page
-- Add random cocktail API at home page
+- Add random cocktail end point at home page

 ## Project Schedule